Penina Davidson: WNBL

 In 2018, Davidson would make her professional debut after she was signed by the Adelaide Lightning for the 2018–19 WNBL season.
 There she was under head coach Chris Lucas, and played alongside the likes of Nia Coffey, Stephanie Blicavs and Lauren Nicholson, making a Finals appearance in her debut season.

 In 2019, Davidson signed with the Melbourne Boomers for the 2019–20 season.
 In signing with the Boomers, Davidson joined several of her Tall Ferns teammates all playing under national team head coach, Guy Molloy.

 In July 2020, Davidson signed to return to the Boomers for the 2020 hub season based in North Queensland.

+TBA

+In 2023, Davidson helped the Northern Kāhu win the Tauihi Basketball Aotearoa championship.

+WSBL

+On 10 January 2025, Davidson signed with the Cathay Life Tigers of the Women's Super Basketball League (WSBL).

 National team

 Youth level

 Davidson made her international debut for the New Zealand under-17 team at the 2009 FIBA Oceania Under-16 Championship in Brisbane, Queensland, at just the age of 14.
 She would take home the Silver medal at the Under-16's in both 2009 and 2011.
 In 2012, Davidson represented NZ at the FIBA Oceania Under-18 Championship in Porirua, New Zealand.